 The International Q’eros Foundation is a Non-Profit Organization

 The International Q’eros Foundation was created by Elders of the Q’eros Nation, in consultation with the Pachamama and APUS.
-Our projects are developed under the direct authority & permission of the President, Provincial Presidents and various Alcaldes of the Hatun Q’ero.
+Our projects are developed under the direct authority & permission of the President, various Provincial Presidents, and Alcaldes of the Q’ero.

 All of the Projects are seeded by the Q’ero, and the IQF provides a “vehicle” for manifestation of the Projects into form.

 The Q’eros Nation are the bloodline descendants of the High Priests of the INKA.
-They escaped the Spanish Conquest for over 500 years, and only “emerged” from their ancestral villages in the 1950’s.
+Their ancestors escaped the Spanish Conquest for over 500 years, and only “emerged” from their ancestral villages in the 1950’s.
 Essentially invisible, they were not “discovered”.